At a glance: Connect AppsFlyer to your integrated partners enabling attribution recording and postbacks.

 Learn more about granting ad network permissions.

-Use these toggles with agency partners to give them permissions to handle their own configuration for your app:
+Use the following options to grant agency partners permission to manage their own configuration for your app:

-- Enables the agency to get attributed with installs for the app
+- Enable the agency to get attributed with installs for the app.

-- Enables the agency to see Facebook and Twitter promoted data
+- Enable the agency to see Facebook and Twitter promoted data.

 - Allow access to your Protect360 dashboard

-b) Events attributed to any partner or organic - send events from all sources of your traffic, including other media sources, agencies, and organic users
+- Events attributed to any partner or organic: send events from all sources of your traffic, including other media sources, agencies, and organic users.

 - Make sure to select specific events you want to grant the agency permission to.
 Click Add event and pick the event from the drop-down list.
 Do this for each event you want to add.